Narendra Modi still ahead in most popular PM race, Naveen Patnaik is top CM says CVoter survey

 In Andhra Pradesh and Jharkhand, the ratings are at 83.6 and 82.97 per cent.
 In Karnataka and Gujarat, the ratings stand at 82.56 and 72.62, while in Assam and Telangana, the ratings are at 74.59 and 71.51 per cent respectively.
 In Maharashtra, PM Modi ratings stand at 71.48 per cent.

 In the category of the least satisfied states, Tamil Nadu with only 32.15 per cent supporting the PM.
 This is followed by Kerala with 32.89 per cent.
 In Jammu and Kashmir and Haryana, the ratings stand at 50.23 and 51.25 per cent, while in Goa and Uttarakhand, it is at 52.54 and 53.53 per cent respectively.
-In Bihar the ratings at 58.48, while in Delhi and Uttar Pradesh it is at 60.35 and 60.68 per cent respectively.
+In Bihar, the ratings at 58.48, while in Delhi and Uttar Pradesh it is at 60.35 and 60.68 per cent respectively.
 In West Bengal, the rating for the PM is at 64.06 per cent.

 Patnaik is the most popular CM with a 82.96 per cent rating following by Bhupesh Baghel in Chattisgarh at 81.06.
 Kerala's Pinarayi Vijayan is at 80.28 per cent, while Jagan Mohan Reddy of Andhra Pradesh stands at 78.01 per cent.